 The Tifosi Auriga is the aero bike of the Spirit Tifosi elite race team, but its geometry and price in this Ultegra option give it a much broader appeal

-Tifosi has used unidirectional Toray T700 and T800 – good quality carbon – to create a dramatically styled, wind-tunnel-tested aero frame that comes in a fittingly flash shade of fluoro lime green with Aztec-inspired detailing.
+Tifosi has used unidirectional Toray T700 and T800 – good quality carbon – to create a dramatically styled, wind-tunnel-tested aero frame.

 Based around an enormous down tube with a flat-backed Kamm tail profile, the Tifosi Auriga is packed with wind-cheating features such as dropped seatstays, a rear brake hidden behind the bottom bracket and a clever little headset cover that smoothes the airflow over the top tube.
 There’s a proprietary aero seatpost with a down tube-mounted hidden clamp.

 To further amp up the stiffness the monster down tube attaches to a tapered head tube, which has extra gusseting behind it, and plenty of material enclosing the bottom bracket shell.

 However, for a race bike claimed to be based on a race team’s feedback, the geometry is very endurance, suggesting that Tifosi wants to widen the Auriga’s appeal.
 The size L we tested needed its stem slamming to achieve a racy position and a picture of a team Auriga on the Spirit Tifosi Facebook page shows its front end significantly lowered with a negative-rise stem.

 The Ultegra R8000 build is the cheaper option, at £1,899.99 priced £100 lower than the 2018 bike, while the top one is equipped with Campagnolo Chorus with upgraded Campagnolo Scirocco C17 wheels at £2,499.